CMS Ramps Up Medicare Audits: A Pig and Pony Show?

 If CMS audits are to Oink as fraud is to Skittles, then I think there is a less intrusive, less inclusive way to detect FWA rather than throwing out packets of Skittles for Oink.
 All that does is make Oink eat too much.

-Posted on March 7, 2016, in Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Audits, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, Extrapolations, Federal Government, Fraud, Health Care Providers and Services, HHS, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Administrative Contractor, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Medicare Hearings and Appeals, Post-Payment Reviews, Prepayment Review, RAC Audits, Regulatory Audits and tagged Audit, Centers for Medicare and Medicaid Services, CMS, Commercial Mail Receiving Agency, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, Fraud, fraud waste abuse, Fraudulent Billing, GAO June 2015 report, Government Accountability Office, Health care, Health care audits, Health care provider, Improper Medicare Payments, MACs, Medicaid, Medicare, Medicare Administrative Contractor, Medicare Audits, Medicare Fraud, Medicare provider, Medicare providers, North Carolina, Provider Enrollment, Chain and Ownership System, Regulatory Audits.
+Posted on March 7, 2016, in Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Deadlines, Appeal Rights, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, Extrapolations, Federal Government, Fraud, Health Care Providers and Services, HHS, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Medicare Hearings and Appeals, Post-Payment Reviews, Prepayment Review, RAC Audits, Regulatory Audits and tagged Audit, Centers for Medicare and Medicaid Services, CMS, Commercial Mail Receiving Agency, Credible Allegations of Fraud, Division of Medical Assistance, Fraud, fraud waste abuse, Fraudulent Billing, GAO June 2015 report, Government Accountability Office, Health care, Health care audits, Health care provider, Improper Medicare Payments, MACs, Medicaid, Medicare, Medicare Administrative Contractor, Medicare Audits, Medicare Fraud, Medicare provider, Medicare providers, NC DHHS, North Carolina, Provider Enrollment, Chain and Ownership System, Regulatory Audits.
 Bookmark the permalink.
 Leave a comment.